sitek94/sitek94/README.md

 I'm a front-end developer, dancer (bachata), amateur chess player and sports freak ✨

-- 🔭 I’m currently working on: [Habit Tracker App](https://github.com/sitek94/habit-tracker-app) and some small projects for learning
+- 🔭 I’m currently working on: [APIs and Microservices Certification by freeCodeCamp](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/)
-- 🌱 I’m currently learning: TypeScript
+- 🌱 I’m currently learning: TypeScript and Node.js
 - ⚡ Fun fact: I used to be inter alia a bartender, barista, waiter and customer service assistant

 ### Connect with me: